How to Draw Anime and Manga Comics: 10 Tutorials to Get Started

-The /ic/ community has an excellent 56-page guide for newbies and first-timers.
-It covers all kinds of fundamentals and walks you through common beginner topics: mindset, techniques, tools, software, etc. It isn’t manga-specific, but it’s all applicable to manga art.
+The /ic/ community also has an excellent 61-page guide for newbies and first-timers.
+It covers all kinds of fundamentals and walks you through common beginner topics: mindset, techniques, tools, software, etc. It isn’t manga-specific, but it will help sharpen your skills.

-The folks behind Corel Painter, a piece of drawing software used by many artists, have produced a collection of art tutorials meant to get you started from base zero.
+The folks behind Corel Painter, a piece of drawing software used by many artists, offer a collection of art tutorials meant to get you started from base zero.
 The tutorials cover traditional art, photo art, and illustrations.

 Proko isn’t specific to manga, but it is a must-watch YouTube channel for any aspiring artist.
-If you get through all of his videos from start to finish, your drawing skills will improve ten-fold.
-I’m not kidding.
+If you get through all of his videos from start to finish, you’ll have experienced some masterful advice.

 He covers two extremely important topics that are rarely taught in detail in YouTube videos: gesture and anatomy.
 Start with the Figure Drawing playlist (to give your drawings life and motion), then study the Anatomy of the Human Body playlist (to give your drawings proper scale and details).

-Once you know these fundamentals, manga drawing gets much easier.
-There are no shortcuts when learning how to draw, but if there were, Proko would be one of them.
-Do not skip this channel.
+Once you know these fundamentals, you’ll be closer to learning how to draw manga and anime.
+There are no shortcuts when learning how to draw, but the sheer amount of resources on this channel will help you progress.

-Start with the Basic Tools for Drawing and Basic Ways to Pencil Shade playlists.
+Start with the Basic Tools for Drawing and Sketching and Best Ways to Pencil Shade Drawings playlists.
 Then make your way through the Drawing Lessons for Beginners playlist.
 Lastly, check out the How to Draw Manga and How to Draw Hair playlists.
-Once you grasp these techniques, using them to draw manga will be a cinch.

 Whyt Manga is the best channel for manga-specific tutorials.
-Not only are his videos on point, touching on all kinds of topics often overlooked, but he has so many of them that you’ll be learning for a good long time.
+With lots of themed content that touches on all kinds of overlooked topics, you’ll be learning for a long time.

-Start with the Manga Tools, Manga Anatomy, and Manga Tutorials playlists.
-After that, you’ll learn plenty from the How to Make a Shonen Manga playlist (fight scenes, storyboards, character design, etc.) and the Manga Camera Angle playlist (paneling and other tips for visual storytelling).
+Start with the Manga Tools, Drawing Anatomy, and Manga/Webtoon Tutorials playlists.
+After that, you’ll learn plenty from the How to Make a Manga Series playlist (fight scenes, storyboards, character design, etc.) and the Manga Camera Angle playlist (paneling and other tips for visual storytelling).

-Mark Crilley is often recommended to manga newbies, and for good reason: he has a lot of content that’ll keep you busy.
-The artwork in his earlier videos aren’t as good, but the techniques are sound so just keep that in mind and don’t let it turn you off.
+Mark Crilley works well for manga newbies, plus he has a lot of content that will keep you busy.
+The artwork in his earlier videos isn’t as good, but the techniques are sound, so just keep that in mind and don’t let it turn you off.

-The How to Draw and How to Make Manga playlists are good starting points.
+The How to Draw and How to Make Comics/Manga playlists are good starting points.
 Also, check out his How to Draw Hair and How to Draw Eyes playlists.
-And don’t forget the Speed Drawings playlist — these can teach you a lot about practical application of drawing theory!
+And don’t forget the Speed Drawings playlist, which will teach you a lot about the practical application of drawing theory.

-Alphonso Dunn’s channel doesn’t touch on manga at all, but here’s why I’m recommending it: all of his artwork is done with ink.
-If you’re going to draw manga, inking will be one of the most valuable skills you’ll learn.
+Alphonso Dunn’s YouTube channel doesn’t touch on manga or anime at all, but he inks all of his artwork.
+And if you’re going to draw manga, inking will be one of the most valuable skills you’ll learn.

-You should go through all of his videos so you can pick up as many techniques and tricks as you can.
-But if you’re in a crunch for time, the most important videos are in the Shading playlist.
+You should go through all of his videos so that you can pick up as many techniques and tricks as you can.
+But if you’re in a hurry, the most important videos are contained within the Shading playlist.

 The Draw, Simple, Easy playlist contains medium-length videos that show you how to draw certain characters from manga and comic books.
 The Draw With Mikey playlist contains longer videos of him free drawing and chatting with his viewers.

-While this channel doesn’t offer much in the way of instruction, it’s a great way to learn by watching.
-You’ll pick up various tips and tricks along the way, and maybe even evolve your own personal style.
+While this channel doesn’t offer much in the way of direct instruction, it’s a great way to learn by watching.
+Plus, you’ll pick up various tips and tricks along the way.